MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/11-OrgData-Retrieving-Emails-Events.md

     > [!NOTE]
     > You can make Microsoft Graph calls from a custom API or server-side application as well.
 View the [following tutorial](/microsoft-cloud/dev/tutorials/acs-to-teams-meeting) to see an example of calling a Microsoft Graph API from an Azure Function.

+1. You've now seen example of using Microsoft Graph to retrieve files, chats, email messages, and calendar events.
+The same concepts can be applied to other Microsoft Graph APIs as well.
+For example, you could use the Microsoft Graph *users* API to search for users in your organization.
+You could also use the Microsoft Graph *groups* API to search for groups in your organization.
+There are many other APIs available as well.

+    > [!NOTE]
+    > You can view the full list of Microsoft Graph APIs [in the documentation](learn.microsoft.com/graph/api/overview).